Mutation-based Evaluation of Cryptographic API Misuse Detectors: Limitations

 \myparagraphnew{2.
 Focus on Generic Mutation Operators} We have currently constructed generic operators based on typical {\em usage conventions}, \ie to apply to as many misuse instances from the taxonomy as possible.
 However, currently, \tool does not incorporate operators that may fall outside of usage-based conventions, \ie which may be more tightly coupled with specific misuse cases, such as an operator for calling \inlinesmall{create} and \inlinesmall{clearPassword} in a specific order for \inlinesmall{PBEKeySpec}.
 We plan to incorporate such operators into \tool in the future.

 \myparagraphnew{3.
 Focus on Java and JCA} \tools{} approach is largely informed by JCA and Java.
-Additional mutation operators and adjustments will be required to adapt \tool{} to JCA-equivalent frameworks in other languages, particularly when adapting our usage-based mutation operators to non-JCA conventions.
+Additional operators and adjustments will be required to adapt \tool{}'s implementation to JCA-equivalent frameworks in Java, specially when adapting our usage-based mutation operators to non-JCA conventions.
+For languages that support the OOP paradigm, such as CPP and Go, we assume \tool{}'s approach will remain the same as frameworks tend to create and maintain consistent patterns specific to languages.
+Therefore, the implementation of \tool{} will require translating the existing operators and scopes to equivalent OOP-based structures in the context of those languages.

 \myparagraphnew{4.
 Evolution of APIs} Future, tangential changes in how JCA operates might require changing the implementation of \tools{} mutation operators.
 Furthermore, incremental effort will be required to incorporate new misuse cases that are discovered with the evolution of crypto APIs.
 We have designed \tool{} to be as flexible as possible by means of reflection and automated code generation for mutation operators, which should make adapting to such changes easier.